 The medical doctor Drauzio Varella (who authored three books about the topic and has been volunteering in prisons for decades), the former Brazilian Minister of Justice José Gregori (who, along with others, was responsible for the implosion of the penitentiary Carandirú in São Paulo), and the Judge Sueli Armani (responsible for the sentencing court of Taubaté in the countryside of São Paulo, where several prisons are located with some of the most famous inmates in Brazil) were among the participants of previous workshops.

-In the links on this page, it is possible to watch the video of each of those workshops.
 After two workshops with several participants, in which they engaged in multiple group activities that aimed at generating ideas and co-creating solutions, the third workshop counted with a smaller group for a more hands-on approach.

 The objective was to organize all the material and ideas that had been developed previously, as well as to prepare the fourth workshop, which is scheduled to happen in June.
 That is when the group plans to validate the coalition’s strategy and start executing an action plan.